 I am a Staff Tutor and Lecturer in History.
 Originally from Co.
 Cork in Ireland and based in Edinburgh since 2003, I was awarded my PhD in history from the University of Edinburgh in 2010.
 I first started working as an Associate Lecturer in History with the Open University in 2012 and since then have also worked as a Lecturer in Modern History at the University of Dundee and for the National Union of Students in Scotland on the issues surrounding the internationalisation of higher education.
 I currently cluster manage the A111 and A113 Level 1 modules and am a member of the A225 module team (The British Isles and the Modern World: 1789-1914).
 I'm also on the production team for our forthcoming module A328 (Empire: Power, Resistance, Legacies).

 My research interests include comparative decolonisation, insurgency and counter-insurgency in the British Empire, the British colonial legal service and modern Irish history in transnational and comparative contexts.
 My first book was published in 2015 under the title Ireland and the End of the British Empire: The Republic and Its Role in the Cyprus Emergency and was reprinted in paperback in 2020 by Bloomsbury Publishing.
 It has since been updated and translated into Greek and will shortly be published by Aigaion (forthcoming, 2022).
 I am currently researching emergency law and order in the post-war British Empire using three major emergency periods - Palestine (1945-48), Malaya (1948-60) and Kenya (1952-59) - as case studies.

-In the field of HE policy, I'm interested in issues of student access, retention and progression in the context of higher education and under-represented adult learners and have recently produced a literature review for the OU's Widening Participation and Enhancement Team in Scotland on SIMD20 students in Scotland and the attainment gap.
+In the field of HE policy, I'm interested in issues of student access, retention and progression in the context of higher education and under-represented adult learners.

 Irish Legal Geographies in the Era of Emergency: Independent Ireland, Colonial Kenya and the British Colonial Legal Service (2016-08-31)